top of page

 Photographer: Buddhaporn Srisupawat

-The study of Fork: Artistic Experimentation on TAM project,
+The study of a Fork: Artistic Experimentation on TAM project,

 envisaging the interconnections